JordanShurmer/solid-rust/README.md

 ## Status

 Work (barely) In Progress.
-Not useable at all.
+Not usable at all.

 See the [issues](https://github.com/JordanShurmer/solid-rust/issues) and [Milestones](https://github.com/JordanShurmer/solid-rust/milestones) to get an idea of the on going work.